Silverfish is one of the most common pests in Ireland. As evident from its name, it has a silver-coloured body.

 - They can easily find different nooks and corners to hide.

 - They love humidity, moisture, and damp areas.
 They find these spots in bathrooms, kitchens and sometimes even basements get infested with silverfish.

-Although the tiny bug looks harmless, it can severely damage your property, belongings and peace.
+Although the tiny bug looks harmless, silverfish can severely damage your property, belongings and peace.
 It is highly recommended to get rid of them in the initial stages before the infestation gets bad.
 We hope you enjoy reading about our Silverfish facts!